p19/p19.github.io/_posts/2018-04-12-Sarah-Allison.markdown

 Questions?
 Contact Rachel Sagner Buurma at rbuurma1 at swarthmore.edu, Kate Thomas at kthomas at brynmawr.edu, or Talissa Ford at talissa at temple.edu

 These lectures are made possible by the support of a Swarthmore, Bryn Mawr, and Haverford College Mellon Foundation grant, by the Center for the Humanities at Temple University, by Penn's Price Lab for Digital Humanities, and by the Penn English Department's ResVic Reading Group.
+Special thanks to the Van Pelt Library at the University of Pennsylvania for hosting us in the Class of '55 Room.